Building Munipack from a source code

 The building takes phases:

-At the moment, Munipack can be clearly compiled under GNU/Linux, g++, gfortran and wxWidgets ver.
+At the moment, Munipack can be compiled under GNU/Linux, g++, gfortran and wxWidgets ver.
 3.0.0 (and above) only.

 Download: https://integral.physics.muni.cz/ftp/munipack/